 Orion Lagoon, Springfield Central – 3470 5402.

-This new café has brought a smashing menu to the Brookwater community and the hours have to be appreciated too – open daily from 6am – and also on Friday and Saturday nights.
+This new café has brought a smashing menu to the Brookwater community and the hours have to be appreciated too – open daily from 6am – and also on Friday and Saturday nights at the neighbouring Italian restaurant.
 Owner Carolyn Obel pours some serious hospo know-how into her café – she’s had 30 years in the industry and this is reflected in the menu here which really goes the extra mile to ensure a memorable dining experience.

 Brookwater Barista: 85 Leon Capra Drive, Augustine Heights, 3466 4865.